amplience/dc-demostore-core/docs/DeepDive.md

 The number of Amplience images in the page is displayed, and a summary graph is displayed in the Admin Panel with total sizes by image formats.

+> Note: the last image statistics graph will be displayed when opening the Admin Panel.
+Don't forget to get the statistics for the current page again.

-> Note: you should scroll down the current page to get all images due to lazy loading
+> Note: you should scroll down the current page to get all images due to lazy loading.

 ### Image Statistics Details